 The benefits of cochlear implants can be dramatic, but they're not for everyone.
 "It's for those people who really cannot get good benefit from hearing aids," says Hull Bell.

-It's important to remember that a cochlear implant isn't like a hearing aid.
+A cochlear implant isn't like a hearing aid.
 It doesn't amplify what your ears are hearing.
 Instead, it bypasses your ears and directly stimulates the auditory nerve, which sends the signal straight to your brain.
-Although cochlear implant surgery is considered to be safe, it is still a surgical procedure.
-So be sure to talk with your doctor about the risks.
+Although cochlear implant surgery is considered to be safe, it is still surgery.
+So talk with your doctor about the risks.

 The sound you hear with a cochlear implant is not the same as normal hearing.
 However, with time and practice a person's performance ability improves.
-Many cochlear implant users report being able to hear very well in quiet environments.
-They also show significant improvement in hearing in noisy environments.
-Many use landline and cellular phones, and enjoy music again.
+Many cochlear implant users say they're able to hear very well in quiet environments.
+They also show a lot of improvement when it's noisy.
+Many use landline and cell phones, and some enjoy music again.

-Performance with cochlear implants improves with time and practice.
-At first, someone might perceive that voices are present but may not be able to understand those voices very well.
-The brain will adapt, and this adaptation may improve if the user participates in aural rehabilitation.
+Performance with cochlear implants gets better with time and practice.
+At first, someone might hear voices but may not be able to understand them very well.
+The brain will adapt, and this adaptation may improve if the user takes part in aural rehabilitation.

-To determine if you qualify for cochlear implants, you'll undergo a thorough hearing loss evaluation.
+To find out if you qualify for cochlear implants, you'll undergo a thorough hearing loss evaluation.
 Your ENT will also examine you to make sure you're healthy enough to go through the implant surgery.

 - Middle ear implants are an option for people who either can't tolerate or don't benefit from hearing aids, but whose hearing loss isn't severe enough for a cochlear implant.